Colorado’s Scenic & Historic Byways are designated driving routes that take you to some of the Centennial State’s most stunning scenery.

 If you want to stop for a hike during your drive, there are several trailheads in the canyon.

 For an easy hike, consider stopping at the Gateway Natural Area, owned by the City of Fort Collins.
 The park has picnic and play areas and is a great place to enjoy the fall in Colorado.
-The wide maintained trail leads you along the river to Seaman Reservoir about a mile back.
+The wide-maintained trail leads you along the river to Seaman Reservoir, about a mile back.
 It’s accessible for strollers and a great walk or bike ride for kids.
 There is a steep, 100-yard incline up to the reservoir that may be difficult for some.
 There are also trails off the main trail leading to overlooks.
-Click here to find more details of the trails on the Poudre Wilderness Volunteers website.
+Click here for more details on the trails on the Poudre Wilderness Volunteers website.

 If you drive all the way to Walden, don’t miss the wonderful North Park Pioneer Museum, which includes unique items like horse-drawn sleds that locals used to get around the cold, isolated valley back before automobile transportation.

 Peak to Peak is Colorado’s oldest byway, and it’s another showstopper when it comes to views of fall colors.
 This 55-mile route leads from Central City and Blackhawk to Estes Park.
 To the west are iconic Colorado mountains, including Longs Peak and its sheer, vertical face, known as “the Diamond,” that’s a mecca for rock climbers.
 Sweeping up to the peaks are aspen and pine forests.

 Since the aspens paint entire hillsides yellow in the fall, this byway gets very crowded in September.
 So, it’s another route that you’ll want to try doing on a weekday to avoid crowded fall weekends.